Business

 Throughout that process, there was a lot of criticism about how much of Musk’s attention was sucked away by his government involvement — even from Musk himself.
 And investors have jumped into and bailed out of Tesla’s stock seemingly based on the vibes of his relationship with the president, which, depending on which way the wind blows, could be very good or very bad.

-The board even recommended voting against a shareholder proposal that recommended putting in place a “political neutrality policy,” saying it “would not serve the best interests of Tesla or our shareholders” in part because the situations are complex and could be “impossible or unlawful” for the board to enforce.
+The board even recommended voting against a shareholder proposal that suggested putting in place a “political neutrality policy,” saying it “would not serve the best interests of Tesla or our shareholders” in part because the situations are complex and could be “impossible or unlawful” for the board to enforce.

 Was Dan Ives right about how to keep Musk tied to Tesla?

-Several of the details in Musk’s potential pay package are similar to those Wedbush analyst Dan Ives laid out over the summer, including giving Musk a 25% stake in the company and setting up guardrails for how long Musk would have to stay in his position.
+Several of the details in Musk’s potential pay package are similar to those Wedbush Securities analyst Dan Ives laid out over the summer, including giving Musk a 25% stake in the company and setting up guardrails for how long Musk would have to stay in his position.
 (After Ives made those recommendations, Musk told him to “shut up.”)

-Today, Ives took a victory lap, noting that the "majority of these incentives were mostly included in our 3 step list mentioned in early July where the Board of Directors had to step in to ensure Musk would commit to Tesla through 2030.”
+Today, Ives took a victory lap, writing that the “majority of these incentives were mostly included in our 3 step list mentioned in early July where the Board of Directors had to step in to ensure Musk would commit to Tesla through 2030.”

 More Business